Follow-up after treatment for ALL

-Once your treatment is completed, you’ll have regular check-ups and x-rays.
-These check-ups will continue for several years.
+Once your treatment is completed, you’ll have regular check-ups.
+These will continue for several years.

-Many people find that for a while they get very anxious before the appointments.
+Many people find that they get very anxious before the appointments.
 This is natural.
 It may help to get support from family, friends or a support organisation during this time.
 You can also talk to us.

-If you have any problems, or notice any new symptoms| between these times, let your hospital doctor know as soon as possible.
+If you have any problems, or notice any new symptoms between appointments, let your hospital doctor know as soon as possible.

 Samples of blood will be taken regularly throughout your follow-up to check your general health and the number of normal cells in the blood.
 You will also have bone marrow biopsies taken to check that no leukaemia cells have returned.